HaydenHildreth/RandPyPwMan/README.md

 ![Screenshot](https://github.com/HaydenHildreth/RandPyPwMan/blob/main/screenshots/pwman3.PNG)

 ## How to use it?
 Make sure you have Python 3 or higher installed.
 You will also need to install sqlite3 for a database engine.
 Make sure you've added sqlite3 to your system PATH (if Windows).
+You will also need to have git and pip installed to follow the instructions below.

-Then clone the repository by using:
+* Then clone the repository by using:
 `git clone https://github.com/HaydenHildreth/RandPyPwMan.git`

-Open your terminal and change direcotry to the correct folder:
+* Open your terminal and change direcotry to the correct folder:
 `cd <path-to-repo>\`

-Install dependencies:
+* Install dependencies:
 `pip install -r requirements.txt`

-Run install script:
+* Run install script:
 `python install.py`

-Run main script:
+* Run main script:
 `python main.py`